 - Don’t use generic, pre-designed templates.
 You are an artist (or you want to call yourself that at least) and what makes an artistic statement is not a template that 1000 other photographers are using too.
 Custom web-design cost should be the easiest justifiable cost of your business.
 You wouldn’t buy a bad quality 50mm lens, so why would you do this?

 - Host your own website.
 Don’t fall for the design and hosting package scam.
 They want to cripple you, plain and simple.
 Are you looking for the best host?
 Two words: Inmotion Hosting.
-Hands down the best in business.
+Hands down one of the best in business.

 - Don’t separate your blog and website.
 Nine out of ten photographers tend to register two domain names, one for the website and one for the blog.
 Why?
 You are splitting your work for no reason, taking away search engine ranking, and making it confusing for the clients.
 Stop doing that.
 Just because one idiot did it, it doesn’t mean you should follow too.